 Migrating Lives: Celebrating Communities Through Participatory Murals

-- Asian American Studies (ASAM), Center for Latin American and Latinx Studies (CLALS), the Centro de Cultura, Arte, Trabajo y Educación (CCATE), and Southeast by Southeast
+- Asian American Studies (ASAM), Center for Latin American and Latinx Studies (CLALS), Shira Walinsky, the Centro de Cultura, Arte, Trabajo y Educación (CCATE), and the Karen Community Association of Philadelphia (KCAP)

 - Asian American Studies Program (ASAM), Center for Latin American and Latinx Studies (CLALS), School of Arts & Sciences